 However, the main challenge I have is to make sure these projects find a way to come through despite national lockdowns and restrictions due to the covid-19 pandemic.
 It is a strange time to come up with new plans, as one is struggling to make sure current plans are executed and performed.

 So far, Israel is the first country in the world to call for a second lock-down.
 Concerts, as many other cultural events, are considered inessential in time like these, and are most of the time canceled or postponed to an unknown date.

 Being given the opportunity to release an album (especially now) is an empowering and rewarding experience.
 It gives a reason to keep going and allows for a platform to share music with the audience.

 I also find that collaborations with other musicians at a time like this, where social distance is obligatory, nourishes a mutual motivation to keep the music making going.

 I hope that with time, as the world finds some peace and hopefully a vaccine and cure, generating new ideas will follow as well.

 (Interview conducted by Yuko Zama, August - September 2020)

-Shira Legmann - Giacinto Scelsi: Suite No.9 / Quattro illustrazioni / Un Adieu (elsewhere 013) will be available on CD in early November.
-Digital album (16-bit AIFF and 24-bit HD FLAC) are now available on Bandcamp and this label's site as well as CD preorders.
+Shira Legmann - Giacinto Scelsi: Suite No.9 / Quattro illustrazioni / Un Adieu (elsewhere 013) is available on CD and digital album (16-bit AIFF and 24-bit HD FLAC).
+Also available on Bandcamp.